MCUdude/MightyCore/PlatformIO.md

 ### `board_upload.speed`
 Specifies the upload baud rate.
 Available baud rates is shown in the table below, had has to corrolate with `build_board.f_cpu`.

+**Note that if you're using a programmer that communicates with Avrdude with a serial port (Arduino as ISP, STK500, etc.) the `board_upload.speed` field will interfere with the programmer's baud rate.
+In this case, use `board_bootloader.speed` to set the bootloader baud rate, and `board_upload.speed` to set the baud rate for the programmer.**

 Recommended baud rate for the particular clock speed is in *italic text*.

 |             | 1000000 | 500000 | 460800 | 250000 | 230400 | 115200 | 57600  | 38400  | 19200 | 9600   |